Early Career Fellowship

 Those accepted join an intimate cohort for a year of master classes, workshops, and fun.
 They learn alongside each other and turn to each other for support.
 Most importantly, they join our larger community of passionate, veteran teachers who serve as role models and mentors.

-This year we are supporting early career social studies and special education teachers.
+This year we are supporting early career STEAM and special education teachers.
 All are welcome, particularly teachers of color.

-K-12 social studies and special education teachers with zero to five years experience from public, charter, and private schools in the New York City metropolitan area.
+K-12 STEAM and special education teachers with zero to five years of experience from public, charter, and private schools in the New York City metropolitan area.
 All are welcome, particularly teachers of color.

 The Early Career Fellowship offers a year of support.
 Monthly activities include: